Marketitive/secure-ai-vps-manual/README.md

 [!IMPORTANT] Security Note: If you use Method A, your Gmail App Password may remain in your terminal's history.
 Run history -c after setup to clear it, or use a Private GitHub Repository for your personal script.

-🎯 Final Step for the Day
-You now have the Full Guide, the Personal Script, the External Template, and the Usage Instructions.
 You have officially turned your manual server chores into a scalable infrastructure system.
+Have fun!